Three Ehrhart Quasi-polynomials: Introduction

 \subsection{Second contribution: Two families of approximating multi-parameter quasi-polynomials}

-Then we study the terms of highest polynomial degree of $S(\p(b),h)$.
-We consider a \emph{patched weighted sum}, i.e., a particular linear combination of intermediate weighted sums, for a finite family $\CL_k^{\Barvi}$ of subspaces~$L$ which was introduced by Barvinok in \cite{barvinok-2006-ehrhart-quasipolynomial}: $\CL_k^{\Barvi}$ is the smallest family which contains all the linear spaces parallel to the faces of codimension $\leq k$ of $\p(b)$ and which is closed under sum.
+We study the terms of highest polynomial degree of $S(\p(b),h)$.
+We consider a \emph{patched weighted sum}, i.e., a particular linear combination of intermediate weighted sums, for a finite family $\CL_k^{\Barvi}$ of subspaces~$L$ which was introduced by Barvinok in \cite{barvinok-2006-ehrhart-quasipolynomial} (see section~\ref{s:Lk-Barvinok} below for a definition) .
 We thus obtain also a function of $b$ which is given by a quasi-polynomial on each chamber.

 (where the constants $\rho(L)$ are defined in section \ref{sub:patch}).

 Furthermore, we introduce a new quasi-polynomial function of $b$, defined in a refined way by linear combinations of intermediate generating functions for the cones at vertices of $\p(b)$.
 We denote it $S^{k,\ConeByCone}\allowbreak(\p(b),h)$.
 This function is canonically defined due to the surprising analyticity of the cone-by-cone patched generating function (Proposition~\ref{prop:cone-by-cone-is-analytic}).